 Are we still alive?
 Who’s still breathing and who’s not anymore?
-Those questions were asked 30 years ago.
+Those same questions were asked 30 years ago.
 Today, we’re asking them again.
 The walk is just missing the smell of guns.
-Under siege, or after siege, there is no much difference, because the ending is the same, we used to see people cleaning the glass next to their stores and building doors, and swiping the remains of thousands of buckshots on the sidewalks.
-Parenthetically, we used to collect buckshots.
+Under siege, or after the siege, there is not much difference, because the ending is the same.
+We used to see people cleaning the glass next to their stores and building entrances, and swiping the remains of thousands of buckshot on the sidewalks.
+Parenthetically, we used to collect buckshot.
 Yes, we did!
-A weird collecting behavior.
+A weird collecting behaviour.
 A war remnant hobby that children of the war developed.
 Normally, children collect stamps, bottle covers, Lego bricks, toy cars, dolls, stuffed animals.
-War children collect buckshots, encouraged by parents!
-Did our parents at the time knew that this was noxious?
+War children collect buckshots, encouraged by parents as well!
+Did our parents at the time know that this was noxious?
 Seems not.

 On this day, all the shops are empty.
 The shelves inside the food stores are hollow.
 People’s faces are drained.
 Resembling under siege imageries.
 I did not see any child on the street.
 Except for the street children.
 Those, the unfortunates.
 Life has knocked them down all the way.
 They are now left with a pandemic and people are unable to give them pennies.
 Would pennies disappear with the currency surge?
 Maybe.
 But for now, humans are keeping their pennies.

 Beirut was under siege in 1982.
 Kunduz was under siege in 2001.
 Monrovia was under siege in 2003.
 Homos was under siege from 2011 to 2014.
 The Japanese Embassy in Lima was under siege in 1996.
-This is the list that came to my mind now.
+This is the list that came to my mind.
 We count thousands over history.
 But today, in 2020, the whole world is under siege.
 The whole world is living The Seventh Seal of 1957.
 213 countries are invaded by a virus and trapped in nowhere.
 An unrecognized creature has taken over the world.
 Which siege is harder?
 The war or the virus?
 Who decides?
 Enemies had a plan.
 What is the virus’s plan?